Tradition, Family, Property

-Tradition, Family, Property (TFP; Tradição, Família, Propriedade) is an international movement of political/civic organizations of Traditionalist Catholic inspiration.
+Tradition, Family, Property (TFP; Tradição, Família, Propriedade) is an international movement of political and civic organizations of traditionalist Catholic inspiration.

 The first TFP was founded by Plinio Corrêa de Oliveira in Brazil in 1960, inspired by his 1959 book Revolution and Counter-Revolution, which became the TFPs' foundational text, later supplemented by his 1993 Nobility and Analogous Traditional Elites in the Allocutions of Pius XII.
 He remained president of the Brazilian TFP's national council until his death in 1995.

 After his death, there was a legal battle upon the title and ownership of the Brazilian TFP, which was ultimately won by João Scognamiglio Clá Dias, in 2004, while he had created previously the Heralds of the Gospel (2001).

 Those who opposed this action have remained active in the Association of the Founders of TFP and created the Plinio Corrêa de Oliveira Institute (Instituto Plinio Corrêa de Oliveira), which claims the legacy of the original TFP.
 They have taken the legal dispute to the Brazilian Supreme Federal Court.
 In other countries across the world several organizations have continued to use the name and acronym of TFP, or have adopted other names.